2022 in Estonian football: Senior

 The national women's team continued their 2023 FIFA World Cup qualification campaign.
 On 16 December 2021, the Estonian FA declared that Jarmo Matikainen will step down as the head coach of the Estonian women's national football team.
-On the 18th of January, the Estonian FA announced that the women's national team will have two head coaches: Anastassia Morkovkina and Sirje Roops.
+On 18 January, the Estonian FA announced that the women's national team will have two head coaches: Anastassia Morkovkina and Sirje Roops.

-Although Estonians lost 0-9 to France at home, they also managed to win two games against Kazakhstan.
+Although Estonians lost 0–9 to France at home, they also managed to win two games against Kazakhstan.
 In October they managed to win the Baltic Cup after five successive tournaments without a title.